During the latter stages of World War II, the man who would later lead Enfield Water Polo Club, Ken Hall, was serving overseas with the Royal Navy.

-Over the past 40 years, once Enfield Water Polo Club had moved on from Southbury Road, the club has been resident at a number of pools across North London – Clissold Road, Hampstead Priory, Highgate School, and our current homes of Southgate Leisure Centre, QE Boys School in Barnet and Waltham Forest College.
+Over the past 40 years, once Enfield Water Polo Club had moved on from Southbury Road, the club has been resident at a number of pools across North London – Clissold Road, Hampstead Priory, Highgate School, and our current homes of Southgate Leisure Centre and QE Boys School in Barnet.

-Recently, and largely due to the dedicated efforts of coach Martin Waller, Enfield Water Polo Club has developed an extremely strong Junior Section, with more than 45 youngsters training at Southgate and Waltham Forest pools each week.
+Recently, and largely due to the dedicated efforts of coach Martin Waller, Enfield Water Polo Club has developed an extremely strong Junior Section, with more than 45 youngsters training at Southgate each week.

 The standards reached have been high with many past and present players representing Middlesex and in some cases, Great Britain.